 Component 1: Devising (40%) Creating own performance using a variety of stimulus material.
-Designed and assessed by teacher.
-Component 2: Performance from Text (20%) Performing two extracts in front of a visiting examiner from the exam board.
-Component 3: Theatre Makers in Practice (40%) Section 1 - Bringing Texts to Life Section 2 - Live Theatre Evaluation A written exam focused on extracts from a set text, this will be studied before the exam in lessons.
-A written review of a theatre show seen by the students.
+Stimulus is chosen by the exam board, this component is assessed by the teacher.
+Component 2: Performance from Text (20%) Performing two extracts in front of a visiting examinerfrom the exam board.
+Component 3: Interpreting Theatre (40%) Section A: Set text Section B: Live Theatre A written exam focused on extracts from a set text (Section A), this will be studied before the exam in lessons.
+A written review of a theatre show (Section B) seen by the students.
 Both completed in exam conditions.
 1 hour 30 minutes.

-The course is a tough one, but highly rewarding!
-You are treated as young adults, venturing into the world of the performing arts, and are expected to rise to the challenge.
-Attendance is important factor to the course as other students will be relying on you to be present in order to complete performance works, mainly due to the collaborative nature of the course content.
+The course requires a lot of commitment but is highly rewarding.
+You will get the chance to engage in a variety of practical styles and study a range of characters.
+Attendance is an important factor to the course as other students will be relying on you to be present in order to complete performance rehearsals, mainly due to the collaborative nature of the course content.